1. Introduction

 File deletion is a big part of Linux administration.
 Whether manually or with scripts, we delete files as part of upgrades, log rotation, backups, and many other activities.
 Since directories can contain large amounts of files, knowing how to handle them optimally can save a lot of time.

 In this tutorial, we explore how to efficiently delete a large directory in Linux.
-First, we discuss file deletion in general.
-After that, we show when, how, and why large directories come about.
-Next, we test several tools in terms of their functionality and performance when dealing with many files.
+First, we discuss file deletion in general and go over when, how, and why large directories come about.
+Next, we prepare large directories for removal and test several tools with the task.
+In addition, we show how to delete large datasets in less than a second.
+Finally, we discuss alternative approaches and implementations for faster directory removal.

-We tested the code in this tutorial on Debian 11 (Bullseye) with GNU Bash 5.1.4.
+We tested the code in this tutorial on Debian 12 (Bookworm) with GNU Bash 5.2.15.
 It is POSIX-compliant and should work in any such environment.

 2. File Deletion